this artist will transform your broken relationships into beautiful art | read | i-D

 What significance does the iconography of the internet — its tropes and visual language — have in your work?

-The screenshots reflect their current mood, and highlights what's important to them, which is why I included the "家人(Family)", "愛人(lover)" folders, the error windows, or the clocks in the illustration of @chanchennn, which alludes to her and her boyfriend during the summer, when she goes back from London to China they will have to face a big time difference and so on.
+The screenshots reflect their current mood, and highlights what's important to them, which is why I included the "家人(Family)", "愛人(lover)" folders.
+The error windows, or the clocks in the illustration of @chanchennn allude to her and her boyfriend.
+During the summer, when she goes back from London to China, they will have to face a big time difference and so on.

 What are you trying to say about Asian girls in general?